remotedisk/mini_blog/README.md

 - **Build fails**: Try using a stable release tag instead of `main` branch or commit hashes
 - **Cache issues**: If builds are inconsistent, the cache key includes the git reference to avoid conflicts

-**Deployment issues:**
-- If GitHub Pages deployment fails, try the alternative method:
+**Environment setup:**
+- The workflow automatically creates a `github-pages` environment
-  1. Uncomment the alternative deployment steps in the workflow file
+- Deployment URL will be available in the workflow output
-  2. Comment out the current `peaceiris/actions-gh-pages@v3` step
-  3. This uses the official GitHub Pages actions which may have better compatibility
+- Uses official GitHub Pages actions for reliable deployment

 ### Logs and Debugging
 - Check the "Actions" tab in your GitHub repository